 The reserve of note here is Singita’s Lebombo – a wonderful but pricey private concession that is home to two of the most expensive properties in the country,Lebomboitself andSweni.

 The north of the Kruger is a remote area that takes few visitors.
 Game densities are much lower here and the animals you do see are skittish!
 However, the scenery and remote feel about the region are two great reasons to travel here.
 Getting technical, 85 per cent of the Kruger’s biodiversity comes from the far north!
 We only use The Outpost and Pafuri in this area – two fabulous camps in one of the most dramatic concessions in the entire park.

 Interested in taking a trip to the Kruger – or anywhere else, for that matter?
-Just get in touch with us to take your first step towards the holiday of a lifetime, on +44 (0)20 8547 2305 or [email protected]
+Just get in touch with us to take your first step towards the vacation of a lifetime.

 "Yellow Zebra are genuine specialists; they know the African bush like the back of their hand."

 Brian Jackman, safari expert for The Sunday Times, The Telegraph, Condé Nast, and the BBC

 'Europe's Leading Safari Tour Operator' at the World Travel Awards